mandewalkar/PulseOximeter/README.md

 ## Code Architecture

 ### PWM

+The Red and IR emitter flash on a 50% duty cycle with inverse relationships

 ### Analog to Digital Conversion
 Pin 1.1 on the MSP was used to do the analog to digital conversion.
 The